 NOTE – The Block Ack scoreboarding maintenance collaborated between the MLD Uupper MAC sublayer and MLD Llower MAC sublayer is implementation dependent.

-When MLO is being used, the “Block Ack Scoreboarding” block in the MLD Uupper MAC sublayer manages the Block Ack status of the MPDUs (of this Block Ack session) that are received on any setup link.
-The “Block Ack Scoreboarding” block in the MLD Llower MAC sublayer manages the Block Ack status of the MPDUs (of this Block Ack session) that are received on this link.
-It may convey Block Ack status of the MPDUs received on another link if it obtained such info from the other link via the MLD Uupper MAC sublayer.
+When MLO is being used, the “Block Ack Scoreboarding” block in the MLD Uupper MAC sublayer manages the overall Block Ack status of the MPDUs (of Block Ack session established between two MLDs) that are received on any (all) setup links.
+In an implementation, this function may be distributed into the MLD lower MAC sublayers for the links.
+The “Block Ack Scoreboarding” block in the MLD Llower MAC sublayer manages at least the Block Ack status of the MPDUs (of this Block Ack session) that are received on this link.
+The MLD lower MAC sublayer may convey Block Ack status of the MPDUs received on another link if it obtained such info from the other link.
+The “Block Ack Scoreboarding” block in the affiliated AP upper MAC sublayer manages the Block Ack status of the MPDUs received over corresponding non-MLO links.
+In an implementation, this function may be distributed into the MLD lower MAC sublayer.

 TGbe editor: Please modify this subclause as shown